financefeast/doc_md/content/api-documentation/api-v1/_index.md

 serialization denominates the time offset of each value.

 ### Numbers
 Decimal numbers are returned as floats or integers depending on the parameter.
-When sending interger or float values to Financefeast API you can use strings or the primitive type.
+When sending integer or float values to Financefeast API you can use strings or the primitive type.

 ### IDs